What is superannuation?

 The insurer will ultimately issue a determination based on all of the evidence available.

 In the event of a successful claim, you will receive a tax-free lump sum which represents your TPD benefit.
-A successful application will also entitle you to access your superannuation fund.
+A successful application will also entitle you to access the balance of your superannuation fund, usually upon medical certification of permanent incapacity.

 Are there any avenues for review?